 Rust-Oleum Ultimate stain is great for ash wood flooring because of its high-grade exceptional quality.

-It also has the fast-drying ability and mostly single coat of rust oleum ultimate stain will do the job perfectly.
+It also has a fast-drying ability and mostly single coat of rust oleum ultimate stain will do the job perfectly.

 It will enhance the natural grain of the ash wood without masking it out and penetrate evenly throughout the ash wood surface without any issue.